Rohit1mag/imdb-parser/README.md

 # IMDB-Rating-Parser
-Parses the HTML of some Top 50/100 movie articles on the IMDB site over the past 5 years and compiles them into a **Pandas** dataframe sorted by their IMDB rating
+Parses the HTML of some Top 50/100 movie articles on the IMDB site over the past 5 years and compiles them into a **Pandas** dataframe sorted by IMDB rating

 Implemented using python library **BeautifulSoup**